OpenCDSS/cdss-app-statemod-fortran-doc-user/mkdocs-project/docs/index.md

 This documentation page includes the following sections:

 * [How to Use this Documentation](#how-to-use-this-documentation) - guidance and list of main documentation sections
-* [Colorado's Decision Support Systems](#colorados-decision-support-systems) - the system under which the software is maintained
+* [Colorado's Decision Support Systems (CDSS)](#colorados-decision-support-systems-cdss) - the system under which the software is maintained
-* [Open Water Foundation](#open-water-foundation) - lead organization for moving StateMod to open source project
 * [License](#license) - license for software and this documentation
 * [Source Repository on GitHub](#source-repository-on-github) - location of StateMod repository in GitHub